 Term Definition Academic offence An academic offence is where a student commits any act which is intended to evade and undermine the university's processes for rigorous and fair assessment.
 Academic offences include plagiarism, cheating, collusion, copying work and reuse of your own work, among others.
 Anonymous marking Anonymous marking is where students' work is marked without the marker having access to the students' names.
 Some assessment tasks cannot be anonymously marked, for example performances, production of artefacts, major projects and dissertations.
 Apprenticeship Higher and degree apprenticeships provide an academic or professional programme to learners in the workplace to support them to develop knowledge, skills and behaviours to enhance their career.
 They are funded by the employer and/or the government and consist of 80 per cent on-the-job training and 20 per cent off-the-job training.
 Assessment Assessment is the way that students' learning and understanding is tested, and the way in which the university is assured that students have met the module learning outcomes.
 Each module has one or more assessment tasks, linked to one or more of the module's learning outcomes.
 Successful completion of module assessment tasks, as measured by a pass mark in the module, leads to the award of credit.
-For more information go to: dmu.ac.uk/assessment.
+For more information go to: dmu.ac.uk/assessment .
 Assessment board Assessment boards are convened to confirm students' module results (module assessment boards) and make decisions about progression, awards and degree classification outcomes (programme assessment boards) Assessment tasks/methods These are the types of assessments which are used to test students' knowledge and understanding.
 Examples include essay, examination, presentation, portfolio, and laboratory.

-Assessment weightings ch each module assessme ole, a module's assessmer Activity Assessment weighting Essay 30% Group presentation 20% - Portfolio 50% - The marks achieved for each assessment task would be weighted to calculate the overall module mark.
-Associate Dean (Academic) ember of staff who provide ic management, student s t experience.
+Assessment weightings These define how much each module assessment task is 'worth' in the module.
+For example, a module's assessment weightings might be as follows: Activity Assessment weighting Essay 30% Group presentation 20% Portfolio 50% The marks achieved for each assessment task would be weighted to calculate the overall module mark.
+Associate Dean (Academic) leadership in academi A senior academic member of staff who provides faculty-wide leadership in academic management, student support and enhancing the student experience.
 Award When students have accumulated sufficient credits, they become eligible to be given an award of the university eg BA (Hons) English, MSc Computing.
 Some awards are classified.
 This means that rather than just confirming that a student has passed, students can be given recognition for the marks they've achieved, either through the honours degree classification system or via the award of merit or distinction.
-Block teaching module at a time befo odel of delivery where stuc ore progressing onto the n weeks during which all lea ke place. ext.
-The standard Classification performance above the recognised and reward classification system (fit pass/merit/distinction) determined according sified, which means that s ne threshold standard to p ded.
-Common methods c irst class, upper second cla model.
-An average mark g to set mathematical rule classification band a stud n. bass the award is are the degree ass etc) and the for classification is es, and an award is Compensation programme where a r student has passed all not awarded against t study, up to a maximu ward of credit in an unde nodule has been marging their other modules.
-Com he failed module, but age m of 30 credits.
-This allows award without having to b per cent). ally failed, but a pensating credit is ainst the level of a student to
+Block teaching module at a time befo odel of delivery where students take one brogressing onto the next.
+The standard weeks during which all learning, teaching ke place.
+Classification performance above the recognised and reward classification system (fit pass/merit/distinction redetermined according sified, which means that students' ne threshold standard to pass the award is ded.
+Common methods are the degree rst class, upper second class etc) and the model.
+An average mark for classification is a to set mathematical rules, and an award is classification band a student's average for n.
+Compensation programme where a n student has passed all not awarded against t study, up to a maximu ward of credit in an undergraduate nodule has been marginally failed, but a their other modules.
+Compensating credit is he failed module, but against the level of m of 30 credits.
+This allows a student to award without having to be reassessed in a per cent).